 What is a Bildungsgutschein?

-The voucher will cover the cost of all academic fees charged by the school you are applying to.
-It does not cover such things as living or travel expenses.
-Although the Arbeitsargentur may reimburse the cost of our campus residence and travel to Berlin.
+The Bildungsgutschein will cover the cost of all academic fees charged by the school you are applying to.
+It does not cover such things as living or travel expenses, although the Arbeitsargentur may reimburse the cost of our campus residence and travel to Berlin.